epfl-ada/ada-2022-project-thedatadiggers22/README.md

 ## Methods
 ### 1. Data scraping, pre-processing and dataframes creation
 <ul align="justify">
-    <li>pageview_df: we used the dataset of all COVID-related article titles in 175 languages to scrape the pageview statistics using the REST API provided by wikipedia.
+    <li>Dataset pageview_df: we used the dataset of all COVID-related article titles in 175 languages to scrape the pageview statistics using the REST API provided by wikipedia.
     <ul>
         <li>All languages that had less than 10 articles were discarded for being unsignificant.
         </li>